East of Berlin at the Southwark Playhouse

 Nonetheless, East of Berlin is a powerful play, though much of the intensity emanates from the very obvious and gifted talents of McCurrach.
 Vulnerable, commanding and anguished in what is almost a one-man play, McCurach delivers lengthy monologues, scene to scene shifts with seamless ease and a natural acting ability.
 It is almost worth the four stars just for McCurach’s acting ability alone.

-East of Berlin is on at the Southwark Playhouse until 12th July 2014, for further information or to book visit here.
+East of Berlin is at the Southwark Playhouse until 12th July 2014.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for East of Berlin here: